anshudutta/sre-cheat-sheet/README.md

 # SRE Cheat Sheet

-## Principles
-1. Reliability is the most important feature
-2. Users, not monitoring decide reliability
-3. Well-engineered (can go only to 3 9s)
-    - software = 99.9%
-    - operations = 99.99%
-    - business = 99.999%

 ### Reliability
 Reliability is a measure of how well the service lives up to its expectations.

-Principles of reliability
   - What to promise and to whom?
   - What metrics to measure?
   - How much reliability is good enough?

-In real world, Reliability of a service is quantified by measuring few parmeters which are called `SLI`
+#### Principles
+1. Reliability is the most important feature
+2. Users, not monitoring decide reliability
+3. 100% is a wrong target in almost all cases
+    - To reach 99.9% you need a seasoned software engineering team
+    - To reach 99.99%, you need a well rained operations team with focus on automation
+    - To reach 99.999%, you need to sacrifice speed at which features are released

 #### NOTE:
 1. 100% Reliability is a wrong target.
 If you are running your service more reliably than you need to, you may be slowing down development